 |Upon arrival to the host-site, travelers should learn about the local emergency procedures from the program leader, on-site contact, or host institution.
 Below are general protocols for addressing an on-site emergency that may supplement on-site emergency protocols.
 For emergencies, please:

 Please read the following for a more detailed protocol for addressing on-site emergencies:

-Emergency funds for students on University of Michigan Related Travel (UMRT) are available to students eligible for need based financial assistance who are unable to meet immediate, essential expenses related to unexpected international travel disruptions associated with COVID-19.
-Our goal is to provide financial assistance to students on financial aid who would not otherwise be able to cover unforeseen COVID-19 related expenses.
+Emergency funds for students on University of Michigan Related Travel (UMRT) are available to students eligible for need based financial assistance who are unable to meet immediate, essential expenses related to unexpected international travel disruptions related to public health guidelines (COVID-19 or otherwise) that are not covered by the GeoBlue Post Departure Trip Insurance.
+Our goal is to provide financial assistance to students on financial aid who would not otherwise be able to cover such unforeseen expenses.